Home PageBlog › Service Dog Training Guide – The Basics

 Service dogs can be of great help to people with disabilities.
 However, in order to get the most from these loyal companions, they need to go through extensive service dog training.

-Just to give you an overview of requirements, the dog needs to be able to perform a disability-related task for their handler/owner.
+Just to give you an overview of the requirements, the dog needs to be able to perform a disability-related task for their handler/owner.
 In addition, you must be familiar with acceptable training techniques and be educated about canine care and health.
-Furthermore, understanding of local public access laws and proper behavior is a must.
+Furthermore, understanding local public access laws and proper behavior is a must.

 Service Dog Training Complete